Higgs Field

 With offset stacking, each orbital system feeds its polar jet directly into the counter-vortex suction in the adjacent layer.
 The counter-vortex, spinning opposite to the orbital system, acts as a natural drain — pulling the jet stream inward.
 Meanwhile, the orbital system below the vortex feeds its own polar jet upward into the same coupling region.

-Repulsion — as sheets approach too closely, orbital systems in adjacent layers create turbulence at their boundaries, pushing the sheets apart.
+• Repulsion — as sheets approach too closely, the counter-circulation between orbital systems in adjacent layers generates boundary turbulence (related to the Glaberson–Johnson–Ostermeier instability of axial superflow), pushing the sheets apart.

 The machine hiding in the diagram